 Research Interests:Hemostasis is the focus of my research.
-Our lab is interested in four major areas:
+Our lab is interested in three major areas:

 Platelet type- von Willebrand disease (PT-VWD):

 PT-VWD is a rare platelet defect that shares common clinical and laboratory features with another much more common bleeding disorder known as type 2B VWD.
 This differentiation is important as it determines the treatment decision.
 The Canadian- international project that I led was the first international effort to investigate the occurrence of PT-VWD (platelet GPIBA gene defect) and its misdiagnosis with type 2B von Willebrand disease (VWF gene defect).
 I created an international online database registry www.pt-vwd.com that is well supported by the International Society of Thrombosis and Haemostasis (ISTH).
 Through dedicated 15 years of work investigating the molecular pathology of PT-VWD we demonstrated two crucial findings: A) PT-VWD is misdiagnosed in 15% of cases of type 2B VWD.
 B) DNA analysis is required to verify the diagnosis of this disease in addition to the limited standard laboratory methods.
 A functionally characterised mutation we identified outside the VWF binding region was crucial to highlight a previously non-recognised role for the macroglycopeptide region (site of the mutation) of the GPIb alpha protein.
 The results of the novel studies in the mouse model carried out by our group at Queen’s have furthered the understanding of the kinetics of thrombus formation and clot structure in the diseased animals.
 An international RAND-based study to obtain a formal consensus among experts in order to generate international guidelines, for the diagnosis and management of the disease, is currently being conducted.

 Thromobelastography (TEG) Applications: